DUNE-DAQ/runconftools/docs/README.md

 # config-management

-This python repository has the goal of interfacing with the operation repositories used to store the configurations used for runnning.
+This python repository has the goal of interfacing with the operation repositories used to store the configurations used for runnning at EHN1.
 As the configurations are generated from `ehn1-configs`, also known as the base repository, the scripts start from the base to construct the necessary operation branches, which are ultimately the configurations.

+The functionality provided by this repository is meant for experts only.
+Shifters will use these interfaces indirectly via the shifter interface.

 ## Configuration branches
 The branches on the operation repositories are named as `<version>/<configuration_key>`.